Classes in Thornbury and Cromhall

 For further information click below to email or visit the Bristol League web-site.

-The club meets every second Thursday of the month at St Mary's Church Hall, 7.30 for 8-10pm.
-Join us for an evening of fun, make new friends and try your hand at a new craft?
+We meet every second Thursday of the month, 7.30-9.30pm.
+Join us for an evening of fun, make new friends and try your hand at a new craft.
 The meetings are a mix of demonstrations, speakers and hands-on experience.
 The evening normally concludes with an item to take home and show off to the family!
-Anyone is welcome to attend from the age of 16 with any ability level.
-To attend a trial evening please ring Maggie Taylor on 01453 810574 or 07980 528315 or email below.
+Anyone is welcome to attend from the age of 18 with any ability level.
+To attend a trial evening please email below.

 Tel: 01454 416882